-Violation tickets are issued when a vehicle is parked or driven contrary to the Code of Conduct.
+Vehicles are ticketed when parked or driven contrary to the Norms for Community Living.
 Citations range from $20.00 to $100.00, depending on the violation.
 Fines are billed directly to a student’s account.
-They may be paid in the Student Accounts Office during regular business hours.
-Visitors on campus who have their vehicles ticketed should mail their payment to Hampshire College Campus Police, 893 West St., Amherst, MA 01002.
+Non-students, visitors and anyone with unregistered who have their vehicles ticketed should mail their payment to Hampshire College, campus safety and security, 893 West St., Amherst, MA 01002.

-Citations may be appealed by completing a parking appeal form on TheHub within seven days from the time the citation was issued.
-Questions can be directed to the parking office during business hours (hours, location, and contact listed at the bottom of this page).
-Complete a parking appeal form on TheHub.
+Citations may be appealed by completing a parking appeal form on TheHub within seven (7) days from the time the citation was issued.
+Questions can be directed to the campus safety and security office at any time.

 Student Temporary Parking

 You must obtain a temporary permit if your vehicle will be on campus only for up to six weeks: 1 week, $10.00; 6 weeks, $60.00 (maximum).
 You must park in student-designated parking.
-If your vehicle will be on campus for more than six weeks, you are required to purchase a student parking decal.
+If your vehicle will be on campus for more than six weeks, you are required to purchase a student parking decal for $85 per semester.

 Visitor/Guest Temporary Parking

-All visitors and guests are required to register their vehicles with campus police by providing the vehicle’s make, model, color, and license plate number in order for campus police to issue a temporary parking permit.
+All visitors and guests are required to provide campus safety and securitywith the vehicle’s make, model, color, and license plate number to be issued a temporary parking permit.
 The permit must be visibly displayed in the vehicle; the vehicle must be assigned a parking lot.
 If you are visiting a student, the host student must be present (with a valid student ID) when applying for a temporary parking permit.
 There is no cost for a visitor temporary parking pass.

 Temporary Parking Permit Needed